 Maintaining a buffer and tall healthy vegetation at the borders of the property may discourage prairie dog movement.
 Barrier fencing is another option but has shown lower success in our region.

 Prairie dogs may be hunted as small mammals.
 Hunting is regulated by state and local entities so make sure you have the necessary permissions.

 Lethal methods that may be employed include poison bait, gases, trapping and euthanasia.
 State and federal regulations apply.

 Removal for use in wild animal rehabilitation programs may be an option.
 Colorado Department of Wildlife is the regulatory entity and is the agency that issues movement permits.

 Relocation to a different site may be possible but suitable habitat and willing receiving property owners are difficult to find.
-In addition to the required relocation permit issued by the Colorado Department of Wildlife, the receiving county’s Board of County Commissioners have the authority to approve the relocation.
+Both a relocation permit issued by the Colorado Department of Wildlife, and the approval of receiving county’s Board of County Commissioners are required.